-With this change coming, it’s advisable to review your privacy policies, practices, procedures to reduce the risk of a major breach.
-Note that the majority of data breaches are linked to employee negligence so many breaches can be prevented by simply educating your staff on cyber security best practices.
+With this change, it’s advisable to review your privacy policies, practices and procedures to reduce the risk of a major breach.
+Note that the majority of data breaches are linked to employee negligence so many breaches can be prevented by simply educating your staff on cybersecurity best practices.
 These include:

-- Creating strong passwords and ensuring that they routinely change those passwords
+- Creating strong passwords and ensuring that staff routinely change those passwords

 - Understanding how to identify phishing attempts

-- Setting limits on the types of information they can share through email and on social media
+- Setting limits on the types of information staff can share through email and on social media

-- Establishing a series of steps to follow if they feel that information has been compromised.
+- Establishing a series of steps to follow if staff feel that information has been compromised.